adophilus/embedded-blockchain-surveillance-system/apps/docs/docs/project-report/index.md

 # Project Report Materials

-This section contains materials specifically prepared for project reporting requirements, including detailed documentation of the materials used and methods employed in the implementation of the Blockchain Voting System.
+This section contains materials specifically prepared for project reporting requirements, including detailed documentation of the materials used and methods employed in the implementation of the Embedded Blockchain Surveillance System.

 ## Table of Contents